GueRapii/Camera-Enchantment-Samsung/README.md

 ## 🚀 Installation

 1. Download the module zip.
-2. Install via Magisk App / KernelSU.
+2. Install via Magisk App / KernelSU (you have to turn off Umount modules In Camera App (com.sec.android.app.camera) if using KernelSu).
 3. Reboot your device.
 4.  **Note:** The module automatically clears Camera app data during installation to apply new configurations.